scylladb/sphinx-scylladb-theme/docs/source/contribute/contribute-docs.rst

 The following resources can be used to help you create content for Scylla:

-For information about the `Scylla Sphinx Theme <https://sphinx-theme.scylladb.com/>`_ and more How to contribute to `Scylla code <https://scylla.docs.scylladb.com/master/contribute/index.html>`_
+How to contribute to `Scylla code <https://scylla.docs.scylladb.com/master/contribute/index.html>`_